incorvia/yantra/README.md

 **Division of Responsibility:**

 * **Yantra (`RetryHandler`)**: Determines *if* a step should be retried based on its configured number of attempts (`default_step_options[:retries]` or step-specific `yantra_max_attempts`) and the current execution count.
 It manages Yantra's internal state related to retries.
-* **Job Runner Backend (Sidekiq, ActiveJob Adapter, etc.)**: Handles the *mechanism* of retrying a job instance, including scheduling the next attempt using its built-in delay/backoff algorithms.
+* **Job Runner Backend (Sidekiq, ActiveJob Adapter, etc.)**: Handles the *mechanism* of retrying a job instance, including awaiting_execution the next attempt using its built-in delay/backoff algorithms.
 Yantra leverages this backend capability.

 **Signaling Mechanism:**